How to Choose the Best Post Surgery Bra: Promote Recovery, Ease Discomfort

 If you’ve covered all the recovery basics, you should already know that you’ll need to wear a surgical bra following breast surgery.

-Granted, medical bras aren’t the sexiest of undergarments, but they’re extremely convenient.
-Wearing the right kind provides two primary benefits post-surgery: support and compression.
+Granted, medical bras aren’t the sexiest of undergarments, but they’re extremely useful during the healing process.
+Wearing the right medical bra provides two major post-op benefits: support and compression.
 This helps stabilize the breast implants, increase blood circulation, and prevent swelling.

 Choosing the type of bra that’s right for you all depends on the procedure you’re getting.
 You’ll want to shop around before your operation — here we explore the main options, and answer some frequently asked questions to help ensure that you purchase the style and size that’s best-suited to your unique needs.